Was sexually assaulted by father when I was a child: DCW chief Swati Maliwal | Education

 - India

-Delhi Commission for Women (DCW) chief Swati Maliwal on Saturday said she was sexually assaulted by her father in her childhood and the trauma led her to fight for the rights of women.
+Delhi Commission for Women (DCW) chief Swati Maliwal Saturday said she was sexually assaulted by her father in her childhood and that the trauma gave her the strength to fight for the rights of women and children.

 Speaking to reporters after the DCW International Women's Day Awards ceremony here, Maliwal said she faced abuse till the time she was in Class 4.